 What is the biggest airport in Europe?

-- Hearthrow started as a small airfield in 1929 before being expanded in 1944 for use of military aircraft heading to the Far East.
+- Heathrow started as a small airfield in 1929 before being expanded in 1944 for use of military aircraft heading to the Far East.
 And now it’s the biggest airport in Europe!

-- Besides being the primary hub for British airways and the base for Virgin Atlantic, Heathrow hosts over 80 airlines who fly to 185 destination in 84 countries.
+- Besides being the primary hub for British airways and the base for Virgin Atlantic, Heathrow hosts over 80 airlines who fly to 185 destinations in 84 countries.

 - Heathrow handled about 80 million passengers and nearly half a million airplane movements in 2018.

 - Heathrow has two runways, going east-west.

 - Total size: 1214 ha (4.69 sq mi)

 Many of the oldest airports in Europe have their roots in the early military airfields established during the Great War.
 Today, they handle the 26% of the world’s air passengers that travel to, from or within the continent, leading to some of the busiest airports in the world being located in Europe.

 What is the biggest airport in North America?